swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 > the source of the [jQuery autocompleter](http://github.com/jquery/jquery-ui/blob/master/ui/jquery.ui.autocomplete.js) or through
 > [typeahead.js](http://github.com/twitter/typeahead.js/blob/master/src/typeahead_view.js)
 > it becomes apparent that the difficulty in
-> understanding their implementations is due precisely the lack of separation
+> understanding their implementations is due precisely to the lack of separation
 > of concerns.
 We have to digest so many different concerns at once!
+> How exhausting.

 Now that we defined a fairly sensible autocompleter for any interface representation, lets actually implement a concrete representation.